RampageousRJ/UI-Development/README.md

 ## Scientific Calculator

-GUI for a scientific calculator that makes use of buttons to solve mathematical expressions
+GUI for a scientific calculator that makes use of buttons to solve mathematical expressions.

 - Basic arithematic operarions.
 - Exponential and logarithmic functionalities.